tarwn/lessthandot-hugo/blogs/content/posts/2009-11-20-an-ode-to-log-i-love-thee-so.md

 <img src="http://ringdev.com/images/EnvironmentProvider.JPG" alt="Environment Provider Tree" title="Environment Provider Tree" style="margin-left:50px;" />

 <p style="text-indent: 30pt;">
-  It started off as a proof of concept for organizing Environment Provider data when someone mentioned a “Tree” controller and someone (probably Adam!) put it to a Silverlight challenge.
+  It started off as a proof of concept for organizing Environment Provider data when someone mentioned a "Tree" controller and someone (probably Adam!) put it to a Silverlight challenge.
 Different types of parameters (leaves) are color coded, and if connection strings are detected that point to databases other than their context (branches) would imply, they turn red.
 And yes, the sun and sky are also animated.
 Although it started off as a joke, we actually found some bad configurations with the color-coded leaves.
 </p>

 ### Accessing the Meta-Data